-Admin Rule Indicator Score

-HRSA#

-325.135 (6) 303.1 The regional trauma plan has clearly defined the roles, resources and responsibilities of all acute care facilities treating trauma, and of facilities that provide care to specialty populations (burns, pediatrics, other).
+325.135 (6) 303.1 The regional trauma plan has clearly defined the roles, resources 0.
 Not known.
-There is no regional plan that outlines roles, resources and responsibilities of all acute care facilities treating trauma and/or of facilities providing care to specialty populations.
-There is a regional trauma system plan, but it does not address the roles, resources and responsibilities of licensed acute care facilities and/or specialty care facilities.
-The regional trauma plan addresses the roles, resources and responsibilities of licensed acute care facilities (hospitals) only, not spinal cord injury, pediatrics, burns or others.
-The regional trauma plan addresses the roles, resources and responsibilities of licensed acute care facilities and specialty care facilities.
+There is no regional plan that outlines roles, resources and responsibilities of all acute care facilities treating trauma and/or of facilities providing care to specialty populations. and responsibilities of all acute care facilities treating trauma, and of 2.
+3. There is a regional trauma system plan, but it does not address the roles, resources and responsibilities of licensed acute care facilities and/or specialty care facilities. facilities that provide care to specialty populations 4. and responsibilities of licensed acute care facilities (hospitals) only, not spinal cord injury, pediatrics, burns or others.
+The regional trauma plan addresses the roles, resources and responsibilities of licensed acute care (burns, pediatrics, other).
+5. facilities and specialty care facilities.
 The regional trauma plan clearly defines the roles, resources and responsibilities of all acute care facilities treating trauma within the region.
 Specialty care services are addressed within the plan, and appropriate policies and procedures are implemented and tracked.